luke-morris-27/project1/devlog.md

 ## For this session I am going to create the function that evalutates prefix expressions.
 I've written some notes and examples on the format of prefix to keep alongside me as I work on this part.
 I believe recursion may be the best way to implement this method so I can apply it to the next elements after the operand continuously.

 ## End of session update at 11:30 PM: I have added the function that evaluates prefix expressions using recursion.
 It defers to two other function to perform the necessary operations depending on what expression it reads.
 It currently utilizes a yet-to-be-made function that I intend to make to evaluate operands and tokens, like multiplication or addition, in prefix.
 I added a function to parse references to the history as well, detecting strings that are [$digits].
 I need to test this function on a great number of combinations of test inputs to ensure it works correctly.
 Next I will make the function that evaluates operands.

+# 10-23-8:43 AM
+## For this session I am going to make the function to evaluate operands so the expression evaluating function works properly.
+It should recursively process two operands plus a function like + or - in prefix.

+## Mid-session update: getting some syntax errors regarding my use of parenthesis.
+I will go over the rules regarding these in Haskell to resolve these issues.
+Some of these errors also are a result of the indentation within the code and how it is interpreted.

+## End of session update at 11:52 AM: Finished function to evaluate operands and have resolved some errors deriving from indentation, as well as an error in parseHistory that derived from me using one _ instead of two like _ _ , thus giving inconsistent num of arguments for parseHistory.
+Next session I will resolve all other errors and begin testing the code with many different inputs and history references.